- Microsoft Edge is a great browser, and it’s the default browser on Windows 10.

 - To read more about similar topics, check out our Password Manager page as well.

 Every good few traits are shadowed by a few issues, which isn’t something anyone wants to deal with on daily basis.

-How can I stop Microsoft Edge server from asking for username and password?
+How can I stop Edge server from asking for credentials?